Ways to Pay at the Farmers Market

 All farmers markets accept cash, but many accept the forms of payment listed below, as well.
 Check the Market Directory to see which of these forms of payment are accepted at your local farmers market.

 Some markets use a token system that allow you to swipe your credit/debit card in exchange for tokens that the vendors accept like cash.
 Other markets can point you to a near-by ATM.
-To find out if your market accepts credit cards, click here.

 At many markets, you can swipe your Bridge Card for tokens, which can be exchanged with vendors for eligible foods.
 Bridge card holders can also receive free tokens for fruits, vegetables, herbs, and food-bearing plants with the Double Up Food Bucks program at participating markets.
 Watch the video to the right of the screen to learn how to use you EBT Card and Double Up Food Bucks at participating farmers markets.
 Then follow this link if you would like to Learn more.